loopandlearn/news/docs/edition/2024-10-25.md

 _Master Your DIY Closed-Loop Insulin Delivery System_

-Special Edition - Published on 25 October 2024.
+Published on 25 October 2024.

 ## In this edition: